 Study of special topics in global and international communication such as comparative media systems, development communication, Asian/African/South American communication, governments and propaganda, transnational media corporations and communication.

-COM 5600: Teaching Communication (three credit hours)
+COM 5600: Instructional Communication Best Practices (three credit hours)

 COM 6010: Introduction to Communication Theory and Research (three credit hours)